xebia-functional/poc-scala-data-streaming/README.md

 The modules in this project follow the diamond architecture nomenclature: `<level>-<type>-<function>-<library>`

-There can be as many leves as needed, but the recommendation is not less than three and not more than five.
-There are three leves in this project:
+There can be as many levels as needed, but the recommendation is not less than three and not more than five.
+There are three levels in this project:
 * 01: Interfaces
 * 02: Implementations
 * 03: Composition of interfaces to run the project